[Fix] This Installation Package Is not Supported by This Processor Type

 4) Click Restart Now to restart your PC/laptop and finish the update.

 5) Try to install the driver again to see if it works.

-If you don’t want to update your Windows, and you still want to install the driver, you can do it with Driver Easy.
+Option 2 – Automatically (Recommended): If you don’t have time or skills to find and install the drivers manually, you can do it automatically with Driver Easy.

 With Driver Easy, you don’t need to know the exactly build number of your computer, and you don’t need to risk installing the wrong driver.
 Furthermore, it supports the new scan technique in Windows 10.
 This will help you find more accurate scan results.